SvenBroeckling/phasesix-rulebook/published/character_en.md

 ### Protection

-If a character has protection due to their lineage, this is called 'innate protection'.
-These protections can be used without depleting them; they are available for any attack.
+If a character has protection due to their lineage, this is called "innate protection".
+Unlike the other protection types, this protection does not deplete until the end of combat; it refreshes at the start of the player's combat round (see [[chapter-combat|Combat]]).

 ### Additional dice